bumahkib7/Curriculum-Resources/Environment Installation Guide/README.md

 1. Sign up for a GitHub account (preferrably using your new Revature email) on [GitHub's official website](https://github.com/).

-2. Next, install GitHub Desktop by navigating to [GitHub Desktop website](https://desktop.github.com/)
+2. Next, download and install GitHub Desktop by navigating to [GitHub Desktop website](https://desktop.github.com/).
+Once it's locally installed, you can log in with the account you created in GitHub.

 ![GitHub Desktop](./images/github-desktop.PNG)

 ### Step 3: Install Eclipse

-Navigate to the [Eclipse Installer ](https://www.eclipse.org/downloads/packages/installer) website and follow the guide found on the webpage to download and install Eclipse.
+Navigate to the [Eclipse Installer ](https://www.eclipse.org/downloads/packages/installer) website and follow the guide found on the webpage to download and install **Eclipse IDE for Java Developers**.

 ====================